maxwax/birdseye/README.md

 # birdseye
-===

 **Birdseye is a Bash shell script that generates a comprehensive system report including as many details about a Linux operating environment as possible.**

-It focuses its reporting on the environment where programs can run: that means the Linux installation, hardware, storage, networking, and configuration aspects of the system.
+It focuses its reporting on the *environment* where programs can run: that means the Linux OS installation, hardware, storage, networking, and configuration aspects of the system.

 It doesn't know about services and applications like web servers, databases, or your custom programs.
 But it knows about the environment where they run.